CODEiverse/Open-Source-Tools/Docs/CommandLineTools/CLBCCsvToXml.md

 # CLBCCsvToXml

 Description:
-Convert a CSV into an Xml file
+Convert a CSV into an Xml file.

 Executable Name: CLBCCsvToXml.exe.